sowmyadoneti/JWT_Authentication/README.md

 ## Database Schema

-The application uses a PostgreSQL database with two primary tables:
+The application uses a MYSQL database with two primary tables:

 1. **Tokens Table**:
    - Stores information about generated JWT tokens and their validity status.